Tree House Recovery Colorado

 How Long Is ACT Therapy?

-ACT therapy timelines will vary depending on each person’s goals and reasons for participation.
-ACT can likely continue throughout a person’s time in an addiction treatment program if your ACT therapists has determined that it will benefit you.
+ACT can likely continue throughout a person’s time in an addiction treatment program if the ACT therapists have determined that it will benefit you.

 Therapy services like ACT don’t work overnight.
 It is important to remember that you will get out of these services what you put into them.